tencentyun/intlcloud-documents/yehe_doc/存储/文件存储/操作指南/快照管理/快照创建文件系统_intl_en.md

 ## Directions

-1. Log in to the CFS console and go to the [Snapshot List](https://console.intl.cloud.tencent.com/cfs/snapshot/list?rid=1) page.
+1. Log in to the CFS console and go to the [Snapshot List](https://console.cloud.tencent.com/cfs/snapshot/list?rid=4) page.
 2. Click **Use** in the row of the target snapshot.
-3. On the file system creation page, select the file system type, click **Next**, and set the following parameters.
+3. On the file system creation page, select the file system type, click **Next: Set Up Details**, and set the following parameters.
 >?
 The following describes the parameters for creating a file system of Standard type as an example.
 >
   <table>